 - a.
 In the event the request does not satisfy the procedures outlined in this Policy, the Principal or designee will notify the parent in writing of the issues that need to be addressed by the parent to satisfy the procedures outlined in this Policy. - 6.
-Upon approval of the student's transition from full-time remote learning to in-person services, the school district will provide specific student and academic services to better assist parents anticipate their student's learning needs and help educators maintain continuity of services. - School districts that offer Pre-K will consult their Pre-K curriculum providers regarding appropriate measures to assess a Pre-K student's learning progress during the transition from fulltime remote learning to in-person learning. - E. Reporting - To evaluate full-time remote learning, and to continue providing meaningful guidance for school districts, it will be important for the New Jersey Department to Education (NJDOE) to understand the extent and nature of demand for full-time remote learning around the State. - a.
+Upon approval of the student's transition from full-time remote learning to in-person services, the school district will provide specific student and academic services to better assist parents anticipate their student's learning needs and help educators maintain continuity of services. - School districts that offer Pre-K will consult their Pre-K curriculum providers regarding appropriate measures to assess a Pre-K student's learning progress during the transition from fulltime remote learning to in-person learning.

+E. Reporting

+- To evaluate full-time remote learning, and to continue providing meaningful guidance for school districts, it will be important for the New Jersey Department to Education (NJDOE) to understand the extent and nature of demand for full-time remote learning around the State. - a.
 The school district will be expected to report to the NJDOE data regarding participation in full-time remote learning.
 Data will include the number of students participating in full-time remote learning by each of the following subgroups: economically disadvantaged; major racial and ethnic groups; students with disabilities; and English learners. - F. Procedures for Communicating District Policy with Families

 1. The school district will have clear and frequent communication with parents, in their home language, to help ensure this important flexibility is as readily accessible as possible.
 Communication must include, at a minimum, information regarding: ADMINISTRATION 1648.02/page 8 of 8 Remote Learning Options for Families a.
 Summaries of, and opportunities to review, the school district's full-time remote learning Policy/Plan; b.
 Procedures for submitting full-time remote learning requests in accordance with B. above; c.
 Scope and expectations of full-time remote learning in accordance with C. above; d.
 The transition from full-time remote learning to in-person services and vice-versa in accordance with B. and D. above; and e.
 The school district's procedures for ongoing communication with families and for addressing families' questions or concerns.
-G. Home Home or Out-of-School Instruction 1.
+G. Home or Out-of-School Instruction 1.
 No provision of this Policy supersedes the district's requirements to provide home or out-of-school instruction for the reasons outlined in N.J.S.A.
 18A, N.J.A.C.
 6A, or any applicable Board policy unless determined otherwise by the Superintendent or designee.
-[See proto is out "Cla arifying Department of Education Guidance Document: Expectations Regarding Fulltime Remote Learning r Families 2020-2021" © Copyr ight 2020 Strauss Esmay Associates, LLP • 1886 Hinds Road • Suite 1 • Toms River, NJ 08753-8199 • 732-255-1500
+[See the District's Restart and Recovery Plan - Appendix Q for the protocols/procedures for "Remote Learning Options for Families" which is outlined in the school district's Restart and Recovery Plan.]
+"Clar rifying Department of Education Guidance Document: Expectations Regarding Fulltime Remote Learning Families 2020-2021" Сорутір pht 2020 • Strauss Esmay Associates, LLP • 1886 Hinds Road • Suite 1 • Toms River, NJ 08753-8199 • 732-255-1500